Boccca2014/CodeGra.de/docs/guides/creating-an-open-edx-assignment.rst

-Creating a new CodeGrade assignment from within Open edX will correctly add this assignment to the corresponding course in CodeGrade, a new course will automatically be created in CodeGrade if not yet created in CodeGrade.
+Creating a new CodeGrade assignment from within Open edX will correctly add this assignment to the corresponding course in CodeGrade, a new course will automatically be created in CodeGrade if it does not yet exist in CodeGrade.
 Follow the steps below to create a new CodeGrade assignment in Canvas:

 1. Edit the unit in which you want to add CodeGrade and select **Advanced** from the **Add New Component** section.
 Select **LTI Consumer**.

 2. Select **Edit** in the component that appears.
-This should open a modal in which you can setup the CodeGrade assignment.
+This should open a modal in which you can set up the CodeGrade assignment.

 3. Set the **Display Name** to the name of the assignment.